MooersLab/latextips/README.md

 - HTML is great for making web pages and generating documents.
 Knowing HTML is useful when you encounter the limitations of GitHub Markdown.

 I have experience with all of the above.
-I edit org-mode, markdown, plain text, and HTML daily and ReStructuredTexT once a year.
+I edit org-mode, markdown, plain text, and HTML almost daily and ReStructuredTexT once a year.

 ## Start with Overleaf